Lisenish/time-tracker-app/README.md

 - Reset current tracking button
 - Pagination in the table
 - More flexible date filter (calendar?) and sorting in a different direction
-- Support of hotkey (space - start the timer, enter - submit)
+- Support of hotkey (space - stop/start the timer, enter - submit)
-- Zero and loading state (skeleton) for table
+- Zero and loading state (skeleton) for the table
 - Int8n
 - Better UI :)